Metabolic And Mechanical Cost Of Sedentary And Physical Activities In Obese Children And Adolescents

 Effects of obesity on mechanical cost of walking and running

-Gushue et al. (45) proposed that overweight children have altered knee joint kinematics due to higher peak knee adduction moments (73-100% higher than normal weight children).
-The authors proposed that gait adaptation may increase medial compartment loading of the lower limbs and contribute to the development of varus/valgus deformities and osteoarthritic wear and tear.
-This assertion was supported by Davids et al (46) who demonstrated that the dynamic gait deviations seen in obese children resulted in pathologic compressive forces in the medial compartment on the knee.
-High joint loading across the medial tibiofemoral compartment is believed to play an important role in the pathogenesis of articular injury and osteoarthritis of the knee ((47, 48, 49., 50).
-Similarly, shearing forces at the hip and a reduced femoral neck anteversion angle may lead to the development of slipped upper femoral epiphysis(51, 52).
+Gushue et al. (45) proposed that overweight children exhibit altered knee joint kinematics due to higher peak knee adduction moments (73–100% greater than those of normal-weight children).
+The authors suggested that gait adaptations may increase medial compartment loading of the lower limbs and contribute to the development of varus or valgus deformities and osteoarthritic degeneration.
+This hypothesis was supported by Davids et al. (46), who demonstrated that the dynamic gait deviations observed in obese children result in pathological compressive forces in the medial compartment of the knee.
+Excessive joint loading across the medial tibiofemoral compartment is believed to play a key role in the pathogenesis of articular injury and knee osteoarthritis (47, 48, 49, 50).
+Similarly, increased shearing forces at the hip and a reduced femoral neck anteversion angle may predispose to the development of slipped upper femoral epiphysis (51, 52).

-It is reasonable to assert that excess adiposity increases the energy cost of movement and can contributed to biomechanical inefficiency and postural instability.
-McGraw and colleagues (2000) and Colne et al.,(20, 53) found that those who were obese spent significantly longer in the dual stance phase of gait compared to those who were lean.
-Obesity was also associated with greater postural sway and slower preferred gait cadence when compared to normal weight participants.
-Postural instability in the medio-lateral plane are corrected by stabilizing responses occurring mainly around the hip (20).
-These responses can influence a slower progression of gait as reported by Colne et al. (20, 53).
+It is therefore reasonable to assert that excess adiposity increases the energetic cost of movement and contributes to biomechanical inefficiency and postural instability.
+McGraw and colleagues (2000) and Colné et al. (20, 53) found that obese individuals spent significantly longer in the double-support phase of gait compared to their lean counterparts.
+Obesity was also associated with greater postural sway and a slower preferred gait cadence compared with normal-weight participants.
+Postural instability in the mediolateral plane is primarily corrected through stabilising responses occurring around the hip (20).
+These compensatory responses can contribute to a slower gait progression, as reported by Colné et al. (20, 53).

-Additionally, the external work (WEXT) and the net energy cost of running and efficiency (h) in obese and normal-weight adolescents and adults running at 8 km.h-1 (Taboga et al.2012) were independent of body mass of the subjects.
+Additionally, the external work (WEXT) and the net energy cost of running and efficiency (η) in obese and normal- weight adolescents and adults running at 8 km h-1(Taboga et al.2012) were independent of body mass of the subjects.
 Elastic tissues of obese subjects seem to adapt (e.g. by thickening) to the increased mass of the body, thus maintaining their ability to store elastic energy, at least at 2.2 ms-1 speed, at the same level as in the lean subjects.

 Effects of reduction of obesity on mechanical cost of walking

 After a 3-month multidisciplinary weight reduction program, adolescents who were obese lost on average 6 % of body mass, 15 % of FM without significant changes in lean body mass (54).
-After weight loss, the net metabolic cost of walking at 1.25 m×s-1, decreased in association with the biomechanical parameters of walking: stride length increased by 3.5 %;lateral leg swing and the variation of the medio-lateral kinetic energy decreased by 18 % and variation in potential energy by 6 %.
-Consequently the net energy cost of walking, adjusted for body mass, decreased by 9 %, whereas the external work (Wext) did not vary significantly.
+After weight loss, the net metabolic cost of walking at 1.25 m⋅s-1, decreased in association with the biomechanical parameters of walking: stride length increased by 3.5 %; lateral leg swing and the variation of the medio-lateral kinetic energy decreased by 18 % and variation in potential energy by 6 %.
+Consequently, the net energy cost of walking, adjusted for body mass, decreased by 9 %, whereas the external work (WEXT) did not vary significantly.

 The decrease in the net energy cost of walking were correlated with the decreases in body weight, FM and percent of gynoid mass, but not with the lateral leg swing after weight loss.
-The main determinant was the decrease in body weight, which in turn reduced the leg muscle work required to raise and accelerate the center of mass as well as to support body weight and maintain body equilibrium (55) during walking.
+The main determinant was the decrease in body weight, which in turn reduced the leg muscle work required to raise and accelerate the centre of mass as well as to support body weight and maintain body equilibrium (55) during walking.

-Indeed, as vertical motions allow a pendulum-like exchange between potential and kinetic energy, weight-reduced individuals could reduce the potential energy available (hence vertical motions) because of the decrease in medio-lateral kinetic energy fluctuations.
+Indeed, as vertical motions allow a pendulum-like exchange between potential and kinetic energy, weight- reduced individuals could reduce the potential energy available (hence vertical motions) because of the decrease in medio-lateral kinetic energy fluctuations.
 The reduction in FM in the gynoid region, independently of the decrease in total body FM, is related to the decrease in net cost of walking (55).

 Reductions in hip and knee moments proportional to weight loss have also been observed following bariatric procedures (56).